 On May 29, 2018, the Company entered into a Fourth Amendment to Credit Agreement (the "Amendment"), pursuant to which the Company repaid \$3,000 in principal of then existing \$10,571 credit facility.
 The terms of the credit facility were amended to impose less restrictive covenants and lower prepayment fees for the Company and extended the maturity date to May 2022.
-The Amendment modified the principal payments including a period of 18 months where there are no principal payments due.
-The interest rate on the credit facility is one-month LIBOR plus 7.25%.
+The Amendment modified the principal payments including a period of 18 months where there were no principal payments due.
 Principal payments beginning December 2019 were \$252 plus interest per month.
-The Company was in compliance with all covenants as of December 31, 2018.
-On April 30, July 15, August 26, and October 15, 2019, the Company received waivers from Midcap as administrative agent for the lenders who are party to the Agreement, wherein the lenders waived the Company's compliance with the obligation to deliver audited financial statements within 120 days of year-end pursuant to the Credit Agreement.
+The interest rate on the credit facility was one-month LIBOR plus 7.25%.
+On April 30, July 15, August 26, and October 15, 2019 the Company received waivers from MidCap, as administrative agent for the lenders who were party to the Credit Agreement, wherein the lenders waived the Company's compliance with the obligation to deliver audited financial statements within 120 days of year-end, pursuant to the Credit Agreement.
 The waivers were effective through November 7, 2019.
 The Company delivered the audited financial statements on or about October 29, 2019 to cure the event of default.
-The effective interest rate was 9.6% as of December 31, 2018.

-These amendments had been accounted for as debt modifications as the present value of the cash flows changed by less than 10%.
+These amendments had been accounted for as debt modifications, as the present value of the cash flows changed by less than 10%.

-This Term-Note Credit Facility was fully repaid in connection with the execution of a Fixed Rate-Promissory Note on December 30, 2019.
-The Company accounted for the repayment as an extinguishment of debt and recorded a loss of \$414 in the consolidated statements of operations during the year ended December 31, 2019.
+All borrowings under the Credit Agreement were fully repaid in connection with the proceeds from a Fixed Rate-Promissory Note on December 30, 2019.
+The Company accounted for the repayment as an extinguishment of debt and recorded a loss of \$414 in the consolidated statements operations for the year ended December 31, 2019.